sjsucmpe272SP22/O-MyNatural/README.md

-2. Project title: O’ MyNatural
+# 2.Project title: O’ MyNatural

   “We turn fertile lands into deserts by using ineffective farming technologies.
 There is no future until we return to organic farming and save the soil.” – Team 11